 Racers and optional co-pilots must be 18 years of age or older to race.

 Boat owners must also sign paperwork if someone else is racing their boat.

 Racers and co-pilots must have a blood alcohol level of 0.0 and will be tested prior to racing after the Safety Meeting in the pit at the Harbor Float Plane Dock.
 After testing, racers should not leave the pit and race course.
 If they do, they will need to retest before continuing.

 Boats must finish the race to qualify for prize money.

-A boat may win prize money if they are the only boat racing in a category.
+A boat may still win prize money even if they are the only boat racing in a category.